grandeurdev/arduino-sdk/README.md

 * **Arduino SDK** takes care of your device's connection to [Grandeur Cloud][Grandeur Cloud]. **It can start trying to connect with the Cloud as soon as the device boots or you can manually tell the SDK when to begin.** There's a [`loop()`][loop] function that you place in the Arduino's `loop` whose sole function is to run the SDK.
 It accepts a **boolean expression as argument** and the SDK runs when the boolean expression evaluates to `true`.
 So, let's say if you pass the expression `WiFiState == CONNECTED` to it, the SDK would only run when the device's WiFi is connected.

 * As soon as the WiFi gets connected, **Arduino SDK** begins trying to connect to *[Grandeur Cloud][Grandeur Cloud]* using the **connection credentials** you provide during `apollo.init()`.
 When it connects, only then does the communication with Grandeur Cloud happen.
-And if somehow the connection breaks, SDK handles the reconnection and everything resumes right from where it lefts.
+And if somehow the connection breaks, SDK handles the reconnection and everything resumes right from where it left.

 *  **Arduino SDK** exposes the state of your device (`CONNECTED` or `DISCONNECTED`) through [`getState()`][getState] function to let you make your decisions based on that.